SandwichIsGreat/MinecraftModList/README.md

 # MinecraftModList

+to view the mod list with links download and open modlist.html

 For those of you who don't know how to use github.

 There are 2 ways to download it: